-The number of meetings of the Company's Board of Directors and of each Board committee held during the year ended 30 June 2019, and the number of meetings attended by each Director is disclosed in the Directors' Report.
+The number of meetings of the Company's Board of Directors and of the Risk and Audit Committee held during the year ended 30 June 2020, and the number of meetings attended by Directors are disclosed in the Directors' Report.

-The Non-Executive Directors meet during the year, in scheduled sessions without the presence of management, to discuss the operation of the Board and a range of other matters.
-Relevant matters arising from this meeting are shared with the full Board as appropriate.
+The Non-Executive Directors meet from time to time without management present to discuss relevant matters.
+Matters arising from this meeting are shared with the full Board as appropriate.

-It is the Company's practice to allow its Executive Directors to accept appointments outside the Company with prior written approval of the Board.
+It is the Company's practice to allow its Executive Directors to accept appointments outside the Company with the prior written approval of the Board.

-Prior to appointment or being submitted for re-election, each Non-Executive Director is required to specifically acknowledge that they have and will continue to make the time available to discharge their responsibilities to the Company.
+Before being appointed or submitted for re-election, each Non-Executive Director is required to acknowledge that they have and will continue to make the time available to discharge their responsibilities to the Company.